jhempy/purrlins-guide-to-anraith/_posts/1574-06-02-shopping-for-bargains.md

 </p>

 <p>
     The <em>Stow-Away</em> has 30-some-odd rooms.
 Some of them are occupied long-term and others for just a night or two, ensuring both familiar faces and new ones every day at mealtime.
 This morning, we were joined by a stony warforged named Hudson.
 As he was also looking for items of particular interest to add to his kit, he accompanied us to the merchant district and then to the broad avenue where Urdak's magic shoppes are to be found.
 Hudson listened politely as we schemed about taking revenge upon the Nebet family, but he did not contribute.
-He appears to have not (yet?) run afoul of them as we had, but did not seem to pass judgement upon our need for petty revenge.
+He appears to have not (yet?) run afoul of the Nebets, but did not seem to pass judgement upon our need for petty revenge.
 </p>

 <p>